-- Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
+Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
 The requirements of the law will be monitored through Charter Schools and Educational Choices.

-Amended 07-23-91, 07-21-98, 06-27-00, 07-01-02, 07-15-03, and 02-05-08 - Florida Statute 1002.41 also states that it is the responsibility of the parent to provide a written evaluation of the home education student's progress.
-With respect to the awarding of high school credit, the Superintendent agrees to the following stipulations: Amended 09-17-96, 07-21-98 - The student must present to the school principal a listing of the specific courses for which credit is requested.
-Credits earned through institutions affiliated with the following accrediting agencies will be accepted at face value as long as those courses can be aligned with the Florida Course Code Directory: - The Southern Association of Colleges and Schools - The Middle States Association of Colleges and Schools - The New England Association of Colleges and Schools - The North Central Association of Colleges and Schools - The Northwest Association of Colleges and Schools - The Western Association of Colleges and Schools
+- Florida Statute 1002.41 also states that it is the responsibility of the parent to provide a written evaluation of the home education student's progress.
+With respect to the awarding of high school credit, the Superintendent agrees to the following stipulations: - The student must present to the school principal a listing of the specific courses for which credit is requested.
+Credits earned through institutions affiliated with the following accrediting agencies will be accepted at face value as long as those courses can be aligned with the Florida Course Code Directory: - The Southern Association of Colleges and Schools - o The Middle States Association of Colleges and Schools - o The New England Association of Colleges and Schools - The North Central Association of Colleges and Schools - The Northwest Association of Colleges and Schools - The Western Association of Colleges and Schools